popgenmethods/momi2/README.md

 because of the old gcc-4 used to compile it (however I can no longer reproduce this error).

-In case you are having issues with the C compiler, it is recommended to install and run momi in a virtual environment, using a C compiler from Anaconda.
-This will both support OpenMP and be fully compatible with the Python used in Anaconda.
-To do this:
+In case you are having issues with the C compiler, it is recommended to install and run momi in a virtual environment with a compatible C compiler.
+For example, if you use Anaconda Python, you can do the
+following:

 1. Create a new virtual environment named `momi2_env` with `conda create -n momi2_env python=3.5 anaconda` (alternatively, you can use `python=2.7 anaconda`).
 2. Switch to the environment with `source activate momi2_env`